apache/spark/docs/sql-ref-syntax-ddl-drop-table.md

 * **IF EXISTS**

-    If specified, no exception is thrown when the table does not exists.
+    If specified, no exception is thrown when the table does not exist.

 * **table_identifier**